rk125/CW_NI_AS_path_mod/README.md

 If ASN pattern should be 41346|48372|34623|80481 run it with:
 <p>python3 cw_ni_ASpath_mod.py  --key xxx --keyid yyy --ASNs "41346|48372|34623|80481"</p>
-where ASNs need to be in quotes, rest or params as in original documentation
+where ASNs need to be in quotes, rest or params as in original documentation.

 For key and keyid - need to generate API key and API Key identifier (ID) in CW NI user account.
 How to do that https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/crosswork-network-automation/b_cisco-crosswork-cloud-user-guide/m_crosswork-network-insights-api.html#id_121414